Thursday, August 27, 2020

 I remember so well how the landscaper kindly volunteered to move out of the way while I took this photo of the court buildings!

-Nearby was the Leland Stanford Mansion that was built in 1856 and was where three governors and their families lived during the 1860s.
+Nearby was the Leland Stanford Mansion, built in 1856 and where three governors and their families lived during the 1860s.
 As president of the Central Pacific Railroad, Stanford negotiated deals to assist in the completion of the transcontinental railroad.
-The home was made bigger in 1872 and when he died in 1893, his home became an orphanage and residence for girls from the beginning of the 20th century until 1986.
+The home was expanded in 1872, and after he died in 1893, it became an orphanage and residence for girls from the beginning of the 20th century until 1986.
 Stanford's mansion is now used for state receptions and meetings.
-As you may have guessed, Stanford founded the university named after him located in Silicon Valley.
+As you may have guessed, Stanford founded the university that bears his name, located in Silicon Valley.

 We were bummed, but not surprised, that we couldn't tour the museum either.
 I was only able to take these photos through a fence!

 The California State Library had an impressive granite exterior.
-We would have liked to enter and seen the 100-foot mural by a California artist but that of course was not to be.
+We would have liked to enter and see the 100-foot mural by a California artist, but, of course, that was not to be.

-It was wonderful being out in California again and seeing the majestic palm trees.
+It was wonderful to be back in California and see the majestic palm trees.
 These bordered Capitol Park.

 Just the day before, we'd seen a copy of the Liberty Bell by the Nevada state capitol in Carson City.
 Here was California's copy!

-In the park's Civil War Grove of trees, saplings transplanted from southern battlefields were dedicated in 1897 to the memory of Union veterans during the Civil War.
+In the park's Civil War Grove of trees, saplings transplanted from southern battlefields were dedicated in 1897 to the memory of Union veterans.

 I hope you will be as moved as I by these images of the Vietnam Memorial 1959-1975 in the park.
 Some of the most eloquent words for me was the phrase: All Gave Some, Some Gave All.